-Wondering when to send save the dates and wedding invitations, or just confused about the stationery timeline in general?
+Wondering when to send save the date cards and wedding invitations, or just confused about the stationery timeline in general?
 We’re here to help you navigate a stress free wedding season, so we’ve got answers!

 Unfortunately, there’s no single answer to the question “When should the invitations be mailed?” that will apply in every single situation.
 We’ve got a standard wedding stationery timeline drawn up for you, but so much can depend on the specific details: what kind of wedding you’re having, the location, how far away your guests are, and whether you have sent out save the dates.
 So in this blog post, we answer some of the specific questions we frequently get asked about the timing of your invitations, from international guests to destination weddings.
 Read on for all the details!

 When to order stationery sample packs

 When should you mail your invitations?
 Before you even get to that question you have go right back to the beginning of the timeline and ask: when do I order a stationery sample pack?
 (Yepp, there are lots of details to think of!).
 Paperlust recommends ordering samples 9-12 months before the wedding or, if you have a short engagement, ASAP!
 You want to allow for shipping times (though you can select express post if you’re in a real hurry), so always check how long it will take to get to you.

 Once your sample pack arrives, you can narrow down your choice of paper and print type, as well as format, and get to picking your dream design online.